tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 The only required keys are "url" and "version"; the others are optional.

-"pub_date" if present must be formatted according to RFC 3339.
+"pub_date" if present must be formatted according to [RFC 3339][Date and Time on the Internet: Timestamps].

 "signature" must be a valid signature generated with Tauri CLI.
 See [Signing updates](#signing-updates).